 What is Azure Bastion?

 Azure Bastion is a service you deploy that lets you connect to a virtual machine using your browser and the Azure portal.
 The Azure Bastion service is a fully platform-managed PaaS service that you provision inside your virtual network.
 It provides secure and seamless RDP/SSH connectivity to your virtual machines directly from the Azure portal over TLS.
 When you connect via Azure Bastion, your virtual machines do not need a public IP address, agent, or special client software.

 Azure Bastion deployment is per virtual network, not per subscription/account or virtual machine.
 Once you provision an Azure Bastion service in your virtual network, the RDP/SSH experience is available to all your VMs in the same virtual network.

 RDP and SSH are some of the fundamental means through which you can connect to your workloads running in Azure.
 Exposing RDP/SSH ports over the Internet isn't desired and is seen as a significant threat surface.
 This is often due to protocol vulnerabilities.
 To contain this threat surface, you can deploy bastion hosts (also known as jump-servers) at the public side of your perimeter network.
 Bastion host servers are designed and configured to withstand attacks.
 Bastion servers also provide RDP and SSH connectivity to the workloads sitting behind the bastion, as well as further inside the network.

 This figure shows the architecture of an Azure Bastion deployment.
 In this diagram:

-- The Bastion host is deployed in the virtual network.
+- The Bastion host is deployed in the virtual network that contains the AzureBastionSubnet subnet that has a minimum /27 prefix.

 - The user connects to the Azure portal using any HTML5 browser.